bpp/bpp-manual/bpp-4-manual.md

 sequence file and are all treated as `?`, but other ambiguities (HBVD) are not allowed.
-Each sequence is then expanded/resolved into two sequences, and the program averages over all the possible phase resolutions according to the approach of @Gronau2011.
+Each sequence is then expanded/resolved into two sequences, and the program averages over all the possible phase resolutions according to the approach of [Gronau et al 2011](https://doi.org/10.1038/ng.937).
 For example a sequence with two heterozygous sites R and Y is resolved into two possible haplotypes: (i) A\...T and G\...C, and (ii) A\...C and G\...T.
 Note that this option forces a sequence with no heterozygote sites to be